 Conflict-of-interest: The authors state that there is no conflict of interests related to this paper.

-Data sharing: Dataset available from the corresponding author at [surgeryliubin@163.com].
+Data sharing: Dataset available from the corresponding author at (surgeryliubin@163.com).
 Participants gave informed consent for data sharing.

 Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/ 4.0/

-Correspondence to: Bin Liu, Associate Chief Physician, Department of General Surgery, General Hospital of Tianjin Medical University, No. 154 Anshan Street, Heping District, Tianjin 300052, China. surgeryliubin@163.com
+Correspondence to: Dr. Zhi-Qiang Wang, Department of Critical Care Medicine, General Hospital of Tianjin Medical University, Tianjin 300052, China. surgeryliubin@163.com

 Telephone: +86-22-60362636

 Received: September 16, 2014